MapsPeople/docs/collections/_web/v3/guides/search_and_filtering.md

 ## Overview

-In this guide you will see an example of how to search for locations.
-The full code example is shown in the Fiddle below, but will be run through bit by bit in this guide.
+In this guide you will see an example of how to search for Locations.
+The full code example is shown in the JSFiddle below, but will be run through bit by bit in this guide.

 <script async src="https://jsfiddle.net/mapspeople/k2jynm47/embed/html,result/"></script>